Google Ads Guide – How to Set up an Account & Campaigns

 The verdict- A very well written and researched article that gives readers instant access to the relevant information they need.

-Google AdWords | The Complete Guide To Take You From Zero To Hero
+Google Ads | The Complete Guide To Take You From Zero To Hero

 Adespresso is Hootsuite’s Facebook ads tool.
 Its focus is in helping brands to boost the efficacy of their social media ads.
 However, they also have an outstanding content marketing team who put together great quality copy on a wide range of advertising and marketing topics.

-This piece by Codeless founder Brad Smith offers another comprehensive yet easy-to-follow guide to Google Adwords.
+This piece by Codeless founder Brad Smith offers another comprehensive yet easy-to-follow guide to Google Ads.
 It is updated regularly meaning that it’s a good resource to keep referring back to whenever widespread changes reach the world of Google Ads.

 As you might expect, this guide is long and involved and not a piece for browsing.
 It is an information dense resource that users should take the time to read properly.
 While it is less “fun” in tone and style than Neil Patel’s entry, it is still accessible and often witty.

 The guide has an early emphasis on quality scoring and how it impacts on Cost Per Click (CPC) and Click Through rate (CTR).
-It helps users to make an informed decision about whether Google Adwords is right for them before taking them on a step-by-step guide to getting started.
+It helps users to make an informed decision about whether Google Ads is right for them before taking them on a step-by-step guide to getting started.

 The verdict- A solid, well written and accessible guide that occasionally makes use of opaque technical terms that may alienate the unfamiliar.

-Google Adwords: The Beginner’s Guide
+Google Ads: The Beginner’s Guide

 Search Engine Watch is a fantastic resource for anyone looking to boost their SEO and increase the efficacy of their digital marketing.

-Their guide to Google Ads / Adwords is a little less jovial than our previous two entries and its page layout is a little less easy on the eye with larger slabs of text broken up by easy-to-follow infographics and the occasional video.
+Their guide to Google Ads is a little less jovial than our previous two entries and its page layout is a little less easy on the eye with larger slabs of text broken up by easy-to-follow infographics and the occasional video.

 Nonetheless, it draws on many of the same qualified sources and uses many of the same eye-opening stats.
 The article is, while densely laid out, surprisingly succinct, giving users easy access to a step by step guide to getting started before segueing into how to review and optimise performance using appropriate metrics.